 Benefits: A good recruitment agency can take care of everything, without forcing you to relinquish control of the important decisions.
-As the UK's #1 recruitment company, we have placed hundreds of thousands of talented jobseekers with satisfied employers companies.
+As the UK's No1 recruitment company, we have placed hundreds of thousands of talented jobseekers with satisfied employers.
 Our specialist divisions ensure you have someone who knows your sector and tailors the process to your needs.

-Drawbacks: We understand that costs associated with using recruitment consultants can be off putting, in particular to smaller businesses.
-However, using a specialist can both strengthen and speed up the process, giving you valuable time back to achieve more within the business.
+Drawbacks: We understand that costs associated with using recruitment consultants can be off putting, particularly to smaller businesses.
+However, using a specialist can both strengthen and speed up the process, giving you back valuable time to achieve more within the business.

 4. Review your applications

 Good candidates should quickly and clearly highlight how their experience aligns with the available role.
-So revisit your job description and person specification for a reminder of what you are looking for.
+So, revisit your job description and person specification for a reminder of what you are looking for.
 Don't feel bad about scan-reading applications.
 The onus is on your applicants to prove their suitability as quickly as possible.
-And, trust us, after reading about 100 CVs, you'll be able to spot the standout candidates a mile off.
+And, trust us, after reading about a hundred CVs, you'll be able to spot the standout candidates a mile off.
 Take a deep breath and dive in.